-My perennials have finally started to get growing; we’ve had an unseasonably cold Spring here in New England and everything seems to be coming back to life so slowly.
+My perennials have finally started to get growing; we’ve had an unseasonably cold spring here in New England and everything seems to be coming back to life so slowly.
 It’s finally warm enough for me to get out and work in the garden…yes, I’ll be the first one to admit that I’m a wimp and hate working outside when it’s cold!!
-One of my first items on my garden to do list this year is to divide some of my hosta.
-Let me show you how to divide Hosta!
+One of the first items on my garden to-do list this year is to divide some of my hostas.
+Let me show you how to divide Hostas.

 I planted this garden a few years ago so my Hosta looks like it’s ready to be divided.
 Here are the simple steps: